 As dominant as the Cougars were this season, you’d think they would have smashed school records.
 But it’s hard to rack up kills, blocks, and digs when you’re closing matches in just three sets.
 The Cougars gave up only 14 of 107 sets the entire season and played only one five-set game—in September, when they toppled Stanford in BYU’s first defeat of a No. 1 team since 2000.

 As a team, they have claimed one school best—biggest following for a women’s volleyball team.
 A raucous crowd broke the all-time home attendance record when the Cougars played the University of Utah in September.
-The 2018 season home-game attendance—more than 58,000 attendees—was more than 25,000 more people than the next best season.
+And the 2018 season home-game attendance—more than 58,000 attendees—was more than 25,000 more people than the next best season.

 “It’s been [a season] obviously that we’ll remember for the rest of our lives,” says Olmstead.
 “Every single win was blood, sweat, and tears. . . .
 I could not be more proud of this group, what they accomplished.
 Looking forward, I think the future is bright.”